brotatotes/bht-automation/bht gen 3/Acts/Chapter 11/Acts 11 1 bht.md

 # Acts 11:1 Commentary Help Text

 ## BHT:
-The news of the extraordinary occurrence at Caesarea quickly spread throughout Judea, reaching the Jewish Christians in all communities.
-This unexpected event, where Gentiles were included into the church through the descent of the Holy Spirit, caused both attention and contention.
-The fact that real Romans, with Jewish connections, received this blessing without becoming Jews was difficult for many to comprehend.
-Nevertheless, the rapid spread of the news and the Gentiles' reception of the Holy Spirit could not be ignored, leaving believers intrigued and concerned.
+The news from Caesarea spread quickly throughout Judea, but many Jewish Christians were incredulous about the acceptance of Gentiles into the church.
+They argued fiercely to bring the Gentiles under Jewish customs and traditions, for the manner in which the Gentiles were called seemed contrary to reason.
+The apostles and brethren, however, must have rejoiced in the thought that the Gospel had found acceptance in other hearts.
+Despite their initial confusion, they understood that the Gentiles had received the Holy Spirit and His extraordinary gifts, just as they had received His grace.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "They seem to have heard the fact, without any circumstantial detail."
-2. "From some reporter who gave the objectionable part of it, as is not uncommon in such cases."
+2. "From some reporter who gave the objectionable part of it, as is not uncommon in such cases, all prominence."
-3. "All prominence."

 ### Jamieson-Fausset-Brown:
 1. 1-11. the apostles and brethren . .